 3. Provide your recommender with support materials.
 Hopefully you’ve selected people who can write strong recommendations for you.
 But even the people who know you best need help now and again.
 Providing them with your CV (and personal statement, if available) is a courtesy.
 But even more useful can be a cover letter (in addition to the required LoR Request Form) that thanks the recommender for their support, includes the dates that you had contact with them, and tactfully reminds them of anecdotes or shared experiences (leaving it up to them what they might want to include).
 An additional reminder of your deadlines is also very helpful.

-4. Don’t forget to follow up.
+One last point: Don’t forget to follow up.
 After your letters are submitted, send a short thank you note to your recommenders.
 And don’t forget to let them know where you matched when it’s all over.
 They are interested.

 Every relationship with an attending or mentor is unique, but these general guidelines can help ensure that you and your recommender get through the process with the least stress.